A Bacon and Cheese Puff Recipe

 The puff batter after mixing for a minute in the food processor.

-If you don’t have an extra set of hands, I find that a large coffee cup really helps to hold the piping bag as you fill it with the puff batter.
+If you don’t have an extra set of hands, a large coffee cup helps hold the piping bag as you fill it with the puff batter.
 Fold the bag over as far as you can in order to get the batter as low as possible into the bag.

-While gruyere is classic in a gougère, almost any meltable cheese would work.
-Think Parmesan, cheddar, or even a blue cheese.
+While gruyere is classic in a gougère, almost any cheese would work if it melts well.
+Some suggestions would include Parmesan, cheddar, or even a blue cheese.
 Mmmm figs and blue cheese.

 I’m thinking I’d like a glass of champagne or a gin martini, right about now.